inchworks/picinch/docs/index.md

 A topic can be shared with a URL containing an access code.

 **New for v1.3**
 Information pages, a diary of events, and menu items can all be added and edited, making PicInch a full-featured image-oriented website.
-Upcoming events are automatically listed on the home page.

-Upgrading from a previous version: see [Upgrading]({{ site.baseurl }}{% link upgrading.md %}).
+Upcoming events are automatically listed on the home page. [&#8658; Upgrading]({{ site.baseurl }}{% link upgrading.md %})

 ## Appearance
 Display layout is responsive to device size (PC, tablet or phone).